 - Authorize the creation of an expanded visitor center with space for improved, interactive exhibits, along with expanded restroom facilities and access to both the visitor center and the Tomb for persons with disabilities.

 - Authorize a commemorative coin marking the 200th anniversary of Grant’s birth, the proceeds of which shall help fund maintenance and operations at the site.
+[Update: This coin was not authorized in 2022, but in light of Grant’s posthumous promotion (see next item), the Grant Monument Association has renewed its request for a coin, this time with the added detail that the coin commemorate Grant’s new rank.]

 The letter is accordingly addressed to President Donald Trump; Senate Subcommittee on National Parks Chairman Steve Daines; House Subcommittee on National Parks, Forests, and Public Lands Chairman Deb Haaland; Senate Appropriations Subcommittee on Interior, Environment, and Related Agencies Chairman Lisa Murkowski; House Appropriations Subcommittee on Interior, Environment, and Related Agencies Chairman Betty McCollum; and Mayor Bill de Blasio.